Azure/azure-managed-grafana/solutions/managed-private-endpoint/prometheus.md

 Create two bash/zsh variables which we will use in subsequent commands.
 You may change the syntax below if you are using another shell.
 ```
-RESOURCE_GROUP=aks-prometheus
+RESOURCE_GROUP=amg-mpe-sample-rg
-AKS_NAME=aks1
+AKS_NAME=mpe-target-aks
 ```

 Create a resource group.
-We have chosen to create this in the eastus Azure region.
+We have chosen to create this in the westcentralus Azure region.
 ```
-az group create --name $RESOURCE_GROUP --location eastus
+az group create --name $RESOURCE_GROUP --location westcentralus
 ```

 Create a new AKS cluster using the az aks create command.
 Here we create a 3 node cluster using the B-series Burstable VM type which is cost-effective and suitable for small test/dev workloads such as this.